david672orford/tech-for-teaching/howto/embed-video/index.md

 </video>
 ```

-Which should look the same, but play most anywhere:
+Which should look the same, but play most any browser:

 <video style="width: 640px; height: 360px" controls>
   <source src="myvideo.webm" type="video/webm">
   <source src="myvideo.mp4" type="video/mp4">
 </video>

+So far, this is not too difficult.

 ## Responsive Video Player